I Wanted To SLAY Priyanka Chopra: A Backup Dancer's Shocking Revelations Have Left Her Fans Angry

 "Not the first instance I heard where Priyanka was nasty.
 My relative had a similar experience in Miami during the shoot of Dostana in 2008.
 John, Abhishek were sweet though." [sic]

-Meanwhile, PeeCee Is Busy In Chilling In Miami
+Meanwhile, PeeCee Is Busy Chilling In Miami

-Priyanka is currently in Miami witn her hubby Nick Jonas and his family and all of them were seen having a great time at the Yacht!
+Priyanka is currently in Miami with her hubby Nick Jonas and his family and all of them were seen having a great time at the Yacht!